Amogh100/hades-darkpool/README.md

 [![Build Status](https://travis-ci.org/Amogh100/hades-darkpool.svg?branch=master)](https://travis-ci.org/Amogh100/hades-darkpool)
 # hades-darkpool
 This is a simple dark pool for cryptocurrencies called hades.
 This is a project for my CSCI 3010 course.
 It includes a front end client in react, and a rest api implemented using Spring Boot.
 For the final part of the project, I deployed this on AWS
 EC2.
-The installationn setup is the same, you may need to install maven, node, npm, and docker via the package manager of your choice of Server.
+The setup is the same, you may need to install maven, node, npm, and docker via the package manager of your choice of Server.
 I used an ubuntu server, so these were all just installed via apt-get.

 System Requirements: